Thought for the week

 The film is now finished and you can watch it here.
 Enjoy!

 It’s a Puzzle!

-This week we have been thinking about the treasure of friendship.
+This half term we have been thinking about the treasure of friendship.
 We have created a Friendship Station in school so we can send messages to our friends who are learning at home or who are in other classes.
 Here are some of our messages this week.
 If you would like to send a message, e-mail it to your class e-mail address if you are learning at home, or pop it in the box on the friendship station in school and we will make sure we update it every week.